To get the most out of your engagement survey and make the process as smooth as possible, a few things should be done before launching a survey.

 Determine when to launch

-Timing is everything when it comes to launching the engagement survey.
-As a survey admin, it is essential to determine the survey launch date and duration to ensure that you're giving enough time to get valuable insights from your team.
+Timing is everything when it comes to launching an Engagement survey.
+As a survey admin, it is essential to determine the survey launch date and duration to ensure you're giving enough time to get valuable insights from your team.

 Here are some questions to ask yourself before creating the survey: